ianhellstrom/zoose/README.md

 Only two clicks to spin up an IDE or notebook with all packages installed and ready!

 ### Special flavours
-There are also two special flavours suitable for use with [Gitpod](https://gitpod.io), an alternative to [GitHub Codespaces](https://github.com/features/codespaces).
+There are also several special flavours suitable for use with [Gitpod](https://gitpod.io), an alternative to [GitHub Codespaces](https://github.com/features/codespaces).
 - `base-gitpod`
 - `pytorch-gitpod`
 - `quantum-gitpod`